Children and adolescents providing care

 - An online survey to investigate awareness among professionals from education, healthcare and social services of the issue of young carers and young adult carers is being conducted throughout Switzerland.

 - Using standard tools, a survey of 4800 schoolchildren is being undertaken to gather quantitative data on the number of children, adolescents and young adult carers and their responsibilities.

 - Semi-structured qualitative interviews are also being conducted in 20 families with children and adolescents and their relatives needing care, to consolidate and validate the findings from the quantitative sub projects 1 and 2.
 This will capture experiences directly from the family members needing care and the young people caring for them that relate to the issues that were identified in the surveys and in previously published studies.

 The findings are linked with significant evidence from other countries.

 Here you can find the first results of the surveys.

-Prof. FH Dr. iur.
-Agnes Leu, Careum Research (project lead)
+Prof. Dr. iur.
+Agnes Leu, Careum Research (Project Manager)

 Dr. Joe Sempik, University of Birmingham (Senior)

 Dr. phil.
 Martin Verner, University of Zurich (Junior)

 Dr. Kurt Albermann, Senior consultant Social-paediatric Centre SPZ, Specialist for child and adolescent psychiatry and psychotherapy, FMH Swiss Medical Association, Specialist for paediatrics and adolescent medicine, Winterthur Cantonal Hospital